gabe1732/final_project/README.md

 Python
 Jupyter notebooks
 Tableau

+### Data viz Planning

+We will group apps by category in this project.

+Some charts we want to show on the dashboard:

+* Show Average Rating for each Category – Tells how popular a category/genre is in the app store.
+You can see the category an app falls in and it is possible for that app to have a rating around that score.
+* Average number of installs per Category – Shows how popular each category is.
+(Hypothesis) Categories with more installs will tend to have more reviews.
+	* Average number of reviews for number of installs (bins)
+* Average number of reviews per Category
+Number of reviews for paid apps vs free apps – Will show if consumers are more likely to leave a review on an app that has been paid for.
+            	* Average Number of reviews for apps between price bins (apps >$1, $5…) – Will show if there is a correlation.
+(Not necessary in the dashboard)

 ### Result of analysis:
 ### Recommendation for future analysis:
 ### Anything the team would have done differently: